eliemichel/LearnWebGPU/next/getting-started/adapter-and-device/the-device.md

 A WebGPU **device** represents a **context** of use of the API.
 All the objects that we create (geometry, textures, etc.) are owned by the device.

-The device is requested from an **adapter** by specifying the **subset of limits and features** that we are interesed in.
+The device is requested from an **adapter** by specifying the **subset of limits and features** that we are interested in.
 Once the device is created, the adapter is generally no longer used: **the only capabilities that matter** to the rest of the application are the one of the device.

 Device request
 --------------